peteroupc/peteroupc.github.io/randomfunc.md

 - **Extreme value distribution**: `a - ln(-ln(RNDNZU())) * b`, where `b` is the scale and `a` is the location of the distribution's curve peak (mode).
 This expresses a distribution of maximum values.
 - **Geometric distribution**: `NegativeBinomialInt(1, p)`, where `p` has the same meaning as in the negative binomial distribution.
+As used here, this is the number of failures that have happened before a success happens (Saucier 2000, p.
+44, also mentions an alternative definition that includes the success.)
 - **Gumbel distribution**: `a + ln(-ln(RNDNZU())) * b`, where `b` is the scale and `a` is the location of the distribution's curve peak (mode).
 This expresses a distribution of minimum values.
 - **Half-normal distribution**: `abs(Normal(0, sqrt(pi * 0.5) / invscale)))`, where `invscale` is a parameter of the half-normal distribution.